ariestiyansyah/ariestiyansyah.github.io/_posts/2015-02-06-transfering-dns-from-cloudkilat-to-github-pages.md

   - Cloudkilat
   - DNS
 ---
-Well, today I am totally move my hosting from CloudKilat to Github pages (Jekyll), when I am using cloudkilat as my hosting provide the cms I used is wordpress.
+Well, today I am totally move my hosting from CloudKilat to Github pages (Jekyll), when I use cloudkilat as my hosting provider the cms I used is wordpress.
 After do research I choose to use github pages.
-I'll share my research now maybe next time.
+I'll not share my research now maybe next time bro.

 If you want to know how to migrate from wordpress to jekyll there are good tutorial on google :P hahahaha, I am following [this step](http://www.girliemac.com/blog/2013/12/27/wordpress-to-jekyll/) from girliemac, simple and fast and hope you are cozy with her tutorial.